adamsa6/Task-Me-Anything/journals/arielle_adams.md

 * A reflection on any design conversations that you had
 * At least one ah-ha! moment that you had during your coding, however small

+## Journal Entry for 8/9/2024
+- We mob programmed, with Yazan piloting and focused on created our list tasks.
+We worked together to implement the routers for list all tasks, list my tasks (tasks the user created), and list assigned tasks (tasks the user has been assigned).
+- We continued mob coding, with me piloting.
+We ordered the results of all the list queries by due date and priority, with the closest due date and highest priority (priority=1) showing first.
+The due date is the primary property to order by, and then using the priority.
+- I also piloted the mob programming to create the get task details router and query.
+- We started mob coding (with me piloting) to create the edit task details router and query, and then Yazan and I continued pair programming after class.
+We were able to debug some issues that came up and got them working!
+- My "aha" moment was realizing that we should created two separate paths for listing tasks for a specific user, with the assigned-tasks/mine being for tasks assigned to the user but tasks/mine being the tasks the user has created

 ## Journal Entry for 8/8/2024

 - We mob coded, with Yazan starting off piloting by sharing his screed.
 We fixed an error with our authentication, and made sure that it returned either the user or None.